-For example, you’ve got Paul Tudor Jones who’s a macro-economic trader.
+For example, you’ve got Paul Tudor Jones who’s a macro-economic trading wizard.
 He looks at the macro factors in the world and then makes trading decisions out of them.

-Then you have Marty Schwartz.
+Then you have Marty Schwartz who’s pretty much a day trading wizard.
 He is a day trader, he trades very short term just relying on technical analysis and nothing else.

 Then you have Ed Seykota.
 He’s a trend follower, he rides trends for weeks or even months across the different futures market.